 The District has been endeavoring to fund these benefit commitments for many years.
 On April 11, 2006, the District adopted Ordinance 2006-01 regarding retiree health benefits implementing caps on the amount the District would pay towards these types of benefits.
 In Fiscal Year 2009-10 the District implemented Governmental Accounting Standards Board Statement No. 45 - Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions which required the calculation and reporting of the current obligation.
-Effective fiscal years ending after June 15, 2017 Government Accounting Standards Board Statement No. 75 - Accounting and Financial Reporting by Employers for Postemployment Benefits on Financial Reporting by Employers for Postemployment Benefits Other Than Pensions which requires for Postemployment Benefits Other Than Pensions which requires for Postemployment Benefits Other Than Pensions to report a Net OPEB Liability similar to that of Net Pension Liability.
+Effective fiscal years ending after June 15, 2017 Government Accounting Standards Board Statement No. <math>75 - Accounting and Financial Reporting by Employers for Postemployment Benefits or report a Net OPEB Liability similar to that of Net Pension Liability.
 A calculation of the future liability for these benefits has been prepared utilizing the alternative measurement method allowed by the statement for small employers with less than 100 participants.
 The estimated actuarial liability at June 30, 2022 is \$1,594,921, an increase of \$154,367 from the prior year balance of \$1,440,554.
 The District has set aside \$417,314 for this obligation.
 As the District administers this plan without a trust, the designated assets set aside for these benefits are not recognized in the notes to the financial statements.
-Additional information about postemployment benefits other than pensions can be obtained in Note 15 of the notes to the financial statements.